bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:38 PM CT, March 31</p>
+<p class="updated_time"> Latest data: 02:13 PM CT, March 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 83°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 30° *colder* than today.
+Today's high is 82°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 29° *colder* than today.

 Currently:

-- 77°
+- 78°
-- Breezy and Mostly Cloudy
+- Breezy and Mostly Clear
-- 65% humidity
+- 58% humidity
-- 17 mph wind
+- 19 mph wind
-- 68% cloud cover
+- 16% cloud cover
-- 41 AQI 🟩
+- 42 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 1.76 inches of rain expected in the next 48 hours
+- 1.84 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>